-NANPA Supports the CASE Act
+NANPA Supports the CASE Act—and It Passes

 The CASE Act was first introduced in the House in 2017 and reintroduced on May 1, 2019 as H.R.
 2426 by Representatives Jeffries (D-NY) and Collins (R-GA) as lead sponsors along with Judiciary Committee Chairman Nadler (D-NY) and IP Subcommittee Chairman Johnson (D-GA), as well as Representatives Roby (R-AL), Chu (D-CA), Cline (R-VA), Lieu (D-CA), Fitzpatrick (R-PA).
 On October 22, 2019, the CASE Act PASSED THE HOUSE of REPRESENTATIVES 410-6!